 Payment Category: XXXX [dynamic text]

-<INSERT ENTITY NAME> specified the following reason(s) for dismissal:
+<INSERT ENTITY NAME> specified the following reason(s) for resolving the dispute without changing the data:

-<Reason for Dismissal Comments>
+<Reason for Dispute Resolution With No Change to the Data Comments>

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 You may view the updated status of this record by logging into the Open Payments system and navigating to the “Review and Dispute” tab.
-If you disagree with this dispute dismissal, you may dispute this transaction again.
+Note that the applicable manufacturer or applicable GPO has selected “Resolved No Change” to acknowledge that they believe that they resolved the dispute with you in accordance with the guidance in the Final Rule.
+If you disagree with this dispute resolution that does not require a change to the data by the reporting entity, you may dispute this transaction again.

 If you have questions pertaining to this dispute, please contact <INSERT ENTITY NAME> directly.